therunnas/Therunnas/README.md

 **About me**

-I'm a self-taught FrontEnd developer passionate about clean code, creative interfaces, and constant evolution through code.
+## About me

 About me

+I'm a self-taught FrontEnd developer passionate about clean code, creative interfaces, and constant evolution through challenges.

-💼 Developer | Focused on sleek UI and seamless user experience
+- 💻 **Developer |** Focused on sleek UI and seamless user experience

-🌐 Always exploring all languages and technologies — from classic HTML to cutting-edge AI tools
+- 🌐 Always exploring all languages and technologies — from classic HTML to cutting-edge AI tools

-🧠 Curious by nature, constantly learning and building with TypeScript, JavaScript, and whatever comes next
+- 🔎 Curious by nature, constantly learning and building with TypeScript, JavaScript, and whatever comes next
+- 📊 Passionate about data as well — diving into BackEnd concepts, APIs, and databases
+- 🌱 Growing towards a **Full Stack** profile, always expanding my horizons

-🛠️ Contributor to simple but meaningful projects — every repo is a learning milestone
+- 📦 Contributor to simple but meaningful projects — every repo is a learning milestone

-🚀 Currently experimenting with animations, component libraries, and scalable design systems
+- 🚀 Currently experimenting with animations, component libraries, and scalable design systems

-💬 Open to ideas, feedback, and collaboration — let's build something cool together!

 - 💬 Ask me about anything [here](https://github.com/therunnas/therunnas/issues)
  ㅤㅤ
  <br>ㅤㅤ